NSW

 [write a paragraph about yourself, include what suburb you live in or how you are connected to the MP’s electorate.
 You might mention your family, your cultural background, your faith, what church or place of worship you attend]

-Another troubling aspect of the bill is the provision allowing young people from the age of 16 to change their sex on their birth certificate without any requirement for medical intervention or surgery.
-This raises numerous concerns, particularly around the potential for young individuals to make such significant decisions without fully comprehending the long-term implications.
+Another aspect of the bill is the provision that allows young people from 16 years old to change their sex on their birth certificate whenever they want, regardless of biology or surgery.
+This change raises significant questions about the implications for societal norms, legal consistency, and the well-being of young individuals who may make such life-altering decisions without fully understanding the long-term consequences.

 [enter your name, address and phone number.
 Your address is needed so MPs know you are legitimately from their electorate.]